acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 \hat{f}(s) = \int_{-\infty}^{\infty} e^{- 2 \pi i s t} f(t) \, dt.
 $$

 This allows us to transition between the time domain and the frequency domain.
+This means we can decompose arbitrary functions as sums of sines and cosines, which allows us to examine periodicity in a waveform.

 Let $\mathcal{F}$ denote the Fourier transform operator.
 The *convolution theorem* states that